-- You should make an appointment with the Internship Coordinator to discuss appropriate internship sites within your own community early in the Fall semester of your first year of the program. - You are also encouraged to look through the list of approved sites within the practicum database.
+- You should make an appointment with the Internship Coordinator to discuss appropriate internship sites within your own community in the Fall semester of your first year of the program. - You are also encouraged to look through the list of approved sites within the practicum database.
 You are encouraged to rank order the top 3 sites that you plan to apply and consult with the Internship Coordinator.
 Please do not apply for sites to which you have no intention of going.
 You are required to consult with the Internship Coordinator before you apply to a site and before you make a final decision about an internship site.

 - Once you select a site, a contractual agreement should be executed.
 Hospitals usually require more extensive affiliation agreements that must be approved by the University Deputy Attorney General (DAG).
-Allow sufficient time to do this. - You cannot do an internship at sites where the supervisor is a relative or friend. - You cannot do an internship at sites where you work. - In all circumstances, supervision must be provided by a licensed psychologist or licensed master's level clinician (e.g., LPC or LCSW).
+Allow sufficient time to do this. - You cannot do an internship at sites where the supervisor is a relative or friend. - You cannot do an internship at sites where you work. - In all circumstances, supervision must be provided by a licensed psychologist or licensed master's level clinician (e.g., LPC, LMHC or LCSW).
+For students who plan to apply for WPU's PsyD program in Clinical Psychology, they should make sure that they are supervised by a doctoral-level licensed psychologist at the practicum site.